Your cart is currently empty!

 - encourage members to create and submit a variety of creative content (in addition to stories) to A New Leaf at ANLP12.org/content

-- Suggest members use the general recovery prompts, and specific monthly topic prompts collected at MA12.org/prompts and the more unique member stories the stories subcommittee is collecting at MA12.org/stories (which can be submitted to ANL and the Stories project.)
+- Liaisons also suggest members use ANLP prompts, and specific monthly topic prompts to spark their creativity, general recovery prompts are collected at MA12.org/prompts and the more unique member stories the stories subcommittee is collecting at MA12.org/stories (which can be submitted to both A New Leaf and the MA Stories Book and Pamphlets projects)

-- Each issue features a Step, Tradition, Concept from the 12 Concepts for Service, or Question from MA’s 12 Questions that corresponds with that month, e.g. Step 1, Tradition 1, Concept 1 & Question 1 in January and so on (but you can always submit content about any Step, Tradition, Service Concept, or Question any month!)
+- The Step, Tradition, Concept from the 12 Concepts for Service, or Question from MA’s 12 Questions that corresponds with that month, e.g. Step 1, Tradition 1, Concept 1 & Question 1 in January and so on (you can always submit content about any Step, Tradition, Service Concept, or Question any month!)

 - Event, Holiday, Awareness, or Heritage Day/Month or Date of Personal Significance, and ANL encourages members to submit content relating to events, holidays, or awareness months that occur in particular months; specifically, this includes: